Koch's Postulates:

 counter-examples to Koch’s method of linking a single microbe to a disease or

-condition.
+microbes.
 There are many problems with Koch’s 19th century simple

-epithelial cells everywhere in the body.
+and epithelial cells everywhere in the body.
 The invaded target cells make

 disrupting bioactive molecules and stop making others.
+Energy balance is

 To understand chronic